 Today, most freelance video editors will host their demo reel on their professional website, so they can easily link to it when opportunities for gigs come up.
-However, you should also start your own YouTube channel to host your work — this will help gain potential work, and be a hub to show off your skills.
+However, you should also start your own YouTube channel (like these freelance youtube channels) to host your work — this will help gain potential work, and be a hub to show off your skills.

 A great demo reel should be short, ideally two minutes or less.
 Only include your best work, and make sure it is reflective of who you are as an editor.
 You should also add text to clarify how you contributed to the overall video.